A Comparative Review of the BlueSky Statistics GUI for R

 Data Management

-It’s often said that 80% of data analysis time is spent preparing the data.
+It’s often said that 80% of data analysis time is spent wrangling the data.
 Variables need to be transformed, recoded, or created; strings and dates need to be manipulated; missing values need to be handled; datasets need to be stacked or merged, aggregated, transposed or reshaped (e.g., from wide to long and back).
 A critically important aspect of data management is the ability to transform many variables simultaneously.
 For example, social scientists need to recode many survey items; biologists need to take the logarithms of many variables.
 Doing these types of tasks one variable at a time is tedious work.
 Some GUIs, such as jamovi and RKWard, handle only a few of these functions.
 Others, such as the R Commander, can handle many, but not all, of them.

 1. Datasets: Aggregate